-Nationwide, gypsy moth caterpillars kill over a million acres of forest per year and cost citizens an estimated $868 million in damages annually.
+Nationwide, gypsy moth caterpillars defoliate over a million acres of forest per year and cost citizens an estimated $868 million in damages annually.
 Because gypsy moths are non-native, they have few natural enemies in North America.
-Populations can reach outbreak levels in some years, severely damaging the forest and creating a nuisance for humans.
+Populations can reach outbreak levels in some years, severely damaging the forest and creating a nasty nuisance for humans.

 Missouri’s forests are highly susceptible to this pest.
 Thirteen of the top 20 preferred host species (mostly oaks) are common here.
 When combined with drought and other tree stressors, defoliation by gypsy moth could kill thousands of trees in Missouri.

 Ultimately, our oak-dominated forests could change to forests with fewer oaks.
 Wildlife that depend on acorns, like deer, turkey, and black bear, could undergo high population losses.
 From an economic perspective, a decrease in oaks would mean Missouri’s timber industry could lose thousands of jobs and the state would lose millions of dollars in tax revenue.